LukJeru/qr_code_component/README.md

 ### What I learned

-How to make use of flexbox and how to add a favicon
+How to make use of flexbox, how to add a favicon and how to auto resize image with img{max-width: 100%}